Coping with Cupid

-Coping with Cupid was a 1991 short sci-fi romance film written and directed by Viviane Albertine, produced by the British Film Institute.
+Coping with Cupid is a 1991 short sci-fi romance film written and directed by Viviane Albertine, produced by the British Film Institute.

 Plot

 Three beautiful blonde aliens are sent to Earth to find the recipe of romantic love in 48 hours.
 They ask passers-by in Soho and are offered all kinds of responses.
 This doesn't get them anywhere and they're in danger of being trapped in loneliness.